Pen (enclosure)

-A pen is an enclosure for holding livestock.
-It may also perhaps be used as a term for an enclosure for other animals such as pets that are unwanted inside the house.
+A pen is a fenced/walled open-air enclosure for holding land animals in captivity, typically for livestock but may also be used for holding other domesticated animals such as pets that are unwanted inside buildings.
 The term describes types of enclosures that may confine one or many animals.
 Construction and terminology vary depending on the region of the world, purpose, animal species to be confined, local materials used and tradition.
 Pen or penning as a verb refers to the act of confining animals in an enclosure.

 Similar terms are kraal, boma, and corrals.
 Encyclopædia Britannica notes usage of the term "kraal" for elephant corrals in India, Sri Lanka, and Thailand.

 Australia and New Zealand

 In Australia and New Zealand a pen is a small enclosure for livestock (especially sheep or cattle), which is part of a larger construction, e.g. calf pen, forcing pen (or yard) in sheep or cattle yards, or a sweating pen or catching pen in a shearing shed.
 In Australian and New Zealand English, a paddock may encompass a large, fenced grazing area of many acres, not to be confused with the American English use of paddock as interchangeable with corral or pen, describing smaller, confined areas.